yash-k34/recipe-search-pal/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# If code is not run so, first delete packages.
+Lock file and nod-moduals and again commands run

+# npm i and next npm run dev
 ```

 **Edit a file directly in GitHub**